freedomofpress/dangerzone/QA.md

   - [ ] Test some QA scenarios (see [Scenarios](#Scenarios) below).
 - [ ] Create a test build in macOS (Intel CPU) and make sure it works:
   - [ ] Check if the suggested Python version is still supported.
-  - [ ] Create a new development environment with Poetry.
+  - [ ] Create a new development environment with uv.
   - [ ] Build the container image and ensure the development environment uses the new image.
   - [ ] Download the OCR language data using `./install/common/download-tessdata.py`